What is Cub Scouts?

 Is Cub Scouts a “drop-off” activity?

 In general, we hope that you will stay and actively participate.
 But rules depend on age.
-The BSA requires that Tigers (1st graders) have a parent present at all activities.
+The BSA requires that Lions and Tigers (K and 1st graders) have a parent present at all activities.
 Pack 157 requires that older Cubs have a parent present at all activities, unless (1) explicit prior agreement has been made with the activity leader, (2) there is another adult who has agreed to be responsible for the Scout and (3) the parent has signed and submitted a BSA Activity Consent Form.
 For trips and overnights, a parent is required for each child, regardless of age.
 When Webelos (4th and 5th grade) participate in Boy Scout-led activities, parents are usually not required, though still welcome.
 When your Scout enters high school and it is no longer cool to have a parent tag along, you’ll realize how special the Cub Scout years are!

 Can my son try a meeting or event before joining?